-To apply, fill out the form.
-Applications should be emailed to the Hobsonville Point Community Grants Fund Committee at HPCGF@gmail.com or mailed to C/- 32 Meteor Street, Hobsonville Point 0616.
-A receipt will be issued.
+To apply, fill out the application form HP Community Grants Fund Application Form.
+Applications should be emailed to the Hobsonville Point Community Grants Fund Committee at email@example.com with subject heading HPRS Community Grants or mailed to C/- 32 Meteor Street, Hobsonville Point 0616.
+An acknowledgement of receipt will be issued.

 - Deliver not-for-profit projects/initiatives to Hobsonville Point